stefanman125/root-me-challenges/web-server/README.md

 <img src="images/ch32-1.png">

 If you change the URI to contain `index.php`, it will quickly go to that page, and redirect back to the one we started at.
-You can use burp suite, ZAP proxy, or cult to capture the request.
+You can use burp suite, ZAP proxy, or curl to capture the request.
 I used the curl command:

 ```shell
 curl "http://challenge01.root-me.org/web-serveur/ch32/index.php"